tapnair/stateSaver/README.md

 **Note: When selecting objects in the graphics window to "Hide" it is common that you are actually selecting the body NOT the component.
 This add-in will only work if you are hiding and showing at the component level.**

-Alternatively you can select "Unsuppress All"  and it will simply unsuppress all features in the timeline.
+Select **Unsuppress All** to simply unsuppress all features in the timeline.
+This can be a useful utility when creating configurations.

 ## Limitations
   * Currently no way to delete saved states